ComputeCanada/magic_castle/docs/README.md

 to the next step.
 Otherwise, read the errors and fix your configuration file accordingly.

-## 7. Deployment
+## 8. Deployment

-To create the resources defined by your module, enter the following command
+To create the resources defined by your main, enter the following command
 ```
 $ terraform apply
 ```